jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 = Credits =

+This plugin is created by <a href="https://thomasgriffin.io" rel="friend" title="Thomas Griffin">Thomas Griffin</a> and <a href="https://syedbalkhi.com/" rel="friend" title="Syed Balkhi">Syed Balkhi</a>.

 = What's Next =

-If you like this plugin, then consider checking out our other plugin:
+If you like this plugin, then consider checking out our other projects:

+* <a href="http://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers
-* <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy">Soliloquy</a> - The Best WordPress Slider Plugin
+* <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy">Soliloquy</a> - Best WordPress Slider Plugin
+* <a href="https://wpforms.com" rel="friend" title="WPForms">WPForms</a> - Best WordPress Contact Form Plugin
+* <a href="https://www.monsterinsights.com" rel="friend" title="MonsterInsights"> MonsterInsights</a> - Best Google Analytics Plugin for WordPress

+Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.

 == Installation ==

-1. Install Envira Lite either via the WordPress.org plugin repository or by uploading the files to your server.
+1. Install Envira Gallery Lite either via the WordPress.org plugin repository or by uploading the files to your server.
 (See instructions on <a href="http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>)
-2. Activate Envira Lite.
+2. Activate Envira Gallery Lite.
-3. Navigate to the Envira tab at the bottom of your admin menu and click the "Add New" button to begin creating, or you can create directly inside the post/page/custom post type of your choice.
+3. Navigate to the Envira Gallery tab at the bottom of your admin menu and click the "Add New" button to begin creating your new WordPress gallery, or you can create a new gallery directly inside the post/page/custom post type of your choice.
-4. Salivate for new features and <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira">purchase the full version of Envira</a>!
+4. Salivate for new features and <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">purchase the full version of Envira Gallery</a>!

 == Screenshots ==